ROCK5GmbH/jquery.r5-scrollspy/README.md

     one of your javascript files.

 ## Demo
-  Open the demo example and see what you can do with r5-ScrollSpy A demo can be seen localy in the `examples/` folder.
+  Open the [demo example](https://rock5gmbh.github.io/jquery.r5-scrollspy/) and see what you can do with r5-ScrollSpy.

+  A stripped down version is included in the `examples/` folder.

 ## Options
  r5-ScrollSpy comes with a few overwritable options: